Ian Hunter (singer): Early years

 In 1966, Hunter moved to London, where he joined the Scenery with guitarist Miller Anderson, drummer Dave Dufort and keyboard player Dante Smith.
 There Hunter met Mick Ronson, then guitarist of bands the Voice and the Rats, at the Flamingo Club in London.
 According to Anderson, "Mick was coming down the stairs ... and we were going up and I said, `Mick, this is my friend, Ian [Hunter] Patterson.'"
 The Scenery, now with John Vernon Smith on drums, recorded tracks with Bill Farley at Regent Sound that were licensed for international release without their knowledge.
 Hunter and Anderson recall writing and recording "To Make a Man Cry," but not the B-side, "Thread of Time."
 John Vernon Smith appears on the picture sleeve, but Johnny Banks, of the Merseybeats, played on the record.
 Johnny Gustafson was also included in the session work.
 The songs were released on the Impact label, and it is unclear whether they originated from France or Belgium.

 Hunter remained in the band after Anderson's early 1968 departure.
 Anderson and J.V.
 Smith were replaced by guitarist Chris Mayfield and drummer Pete Phillipps, and the group backed up Freddie Lee in At Last the 1958 Rock and Roll Show.
 They got a regular booking at The Angel in Edmonton, and drew interest from both Chrysalis Records and NEMS but were signed by neither.
 With Miller Anderson back in place of Mayfield, the group released a single on CBS called "I Can't Drive".
 As the short-lived rock and roll revival waned, At Last the 1958 Rock and Roll Show changed its name to Charlie Woolfe and released a final single, "Dance, Dance, Dance".

-During these obscure early years for Hunter, Hereford band Shakedown Sound, with future Mott members [which ones?] in their ranks, gigged in roughly the same circles but without any record company interest.
+During these obscure early years for Hunter, Hereford band Shakedown Sound, with future Mott members (Mick Ralphs, Verden Allen, Pete Watts, and Dale Griffin) in their ranks, gigged in roughly the same circles but without any record company interest.

 Hunter played with various other artists throughout the 1960s, including the Young Idea, Billy Fury, and David McWilliams.
 In late 1968, Mickie Most hired Hunter and Dufort to play in a band that was to be called the New Yardbirds, a name that Jimmy Page had been using for his post-Yardbirds group before discarding it in favour of Led Zeppelin.
 This led confused fans to think that Hunter had been a member of Led Zeppelin.
 Explained Hunter: "See: this is rubbish, but people read it and believe it."
 Hunter also worked as a journalist and staff songwriter for Francis, Day & Hunter Ltd., did road-digging for a local council, and reported for a local newspaper.